petrstepanov/tiny-ramdisk/README.md

 The RAM disk is mounted in the `RAMDisk` folder in home folder.
 On logout or restart files are saved in the hidden `~/.RAMDisk` folder.

 > [!TIP]
 > When working with a large amount of files on the RAM drive, it is reasonable to turn off your desktop environment indexing and search functionality on the RAM drive.
+In GNOME desktop environment this will be under Settings → Search → Search Locations...

 How to Uninstall
 ----------------